Society has evolved drastically over the past few decades, and we continue to level the playing field daily in terms of race and gender.

 There’s a lot we can learn from these incredible women, the most notable lesson being that with enough grit and determination, we can make a success of ourselves.

-Passion and hard work is the driving force behind any great leader.
-Remain true to your values and keep working toward an overarching goal, safe in the knowledge that as long as you keep your sights clear, the world is your oyster.
+Passion and hard work are the driving force behind any great leader.
+Remain true to your values and keep working toward an overarching goal, safe in knowing that as long as you keep your sights clear, the world is your oyster.

 Related Articles